magento/magento2-page-builder/docs/create-basic-content-type/step-6-add-icon.md

-# Step 6: Add icon
+# Step 6: Add an icon

 In this last step, we will create a panel icon for our Quote content type so that it has a unique but visually consistent identity alongside Page Builder's native font icons.
 When finished, the panel icon for our Quote content type will look something like this: